andreasschenkel/moodle-local_feedbackdchoicegenerator/README.md

-# 1. and 2. choice in feedback-generator #
+# 1. and 2. ranked choice in feedback-generator #

 A: How to use